CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed a bug where after getting off a ladder your character will no longer visibly turn.
 - Fixed a bug which occasionally made it difficult to pick up an item that was sitting on top of a container.
 - Fixed a bug which caused third-person scopes to incorrectly render while in first person.
+- Fixed a bug making it hard to gather trees/bushes.